 Does the NVDIA chipset offer HDCP?
 HDCP support is the key.

+If the leaked case images for the new laptops are real (and I believe they are), then not only will there be absolutely no Blu-Ray in a MBP (too thin), the MacBook appears to no longer have a FireWire port at all.
 This is just the next step in getting away from FW, I'm afraid.
 I personally love it, but ever since FW support was removed from iPods, then the omission from the MBA, it was only a matter of time before it went to the other computers as well... -Christian

 Christian, Which is faster....Firewire or USB2?

 Yep - itunes on a PC = bye bye Firewire.